These zucchini boats are a healthy and flavorful Italian-inspired meal, and a delicious way to sneak in some extra veggies!

 • 1 teaspoon Italian seasoning

--Add a drizzle of oil to a small saucepan, and allow it to heat; add in the garlic, and once it becomes aromatic, add in the tomatoes.
+– Begin by preparing the fire-roasted tomato sauce, if preparing: add a drizzle of olive oil to a small saucepan and allow it to heat; add in the garlic, and once it becomes aromatic, add in the tomatoes.

--Add in the salt/pepper, plus the Italian seasoning, and stir to combine; allow the sauce to simmer, uncovered, for about 20 minutes, to reduce and thicken.
+– Add in the salt/pepper, plus the Italian seasoning, and stir to combine; allow the sauce to simmer, uncovered, for about 10-15 minutes, to reduce and thicken.

--Serve as is, or use an immersion blender (as I did) to lightly puree the sauce; serve hot.
+– Serve as is, or use an immersion blender (as I did) to lightly puree the sauce; set aside and keep warm.